Luthercare’s Notice of Privacy Pratices

 Limited data sets.
 We may use or disclose certain information that does not directly identify you for research, public health or healthcare operations if the recipient of that information agrees to protect the information.

 State Law Restrictions.
 Certain types of health information are subject to protections that are more stringent under state law than those described above.
 For example, we may not release your mental health records without your authorization except in more limited situations than those described above.
-Psychotherapy notes, that is, notes recorded by a mental healthcare professional documenting or analyzing the contents of conversation curing a private counseling session or a group, joint or family counseling session that are maintained separately from your medical record, are afforded additional protections under Federal law.
+Psychotherapy notes, that is, notes recorded by a mental healthcare professional documenting or analyzing the contents of conversation during a private counseling session or a group, joint or family counseling session that are maintained separately from your medical record, are afforded additional protections under Federal law.
 Drug and alcohol treatment information may only be released with your authorization or pursuant to a Court Order in limited circumstances.
 Finally, HIV-released information such as information pertaining to HIV testing or your HIV status, may only be released in limited situations under state law.

 Other uses of your health information.

 Uses and disclosures of health information that do not fall within the categories listed above or the laws that apply to use will be made only with your written authorization.
 We must obtain prior written authorization before using or disclosing any psychotherapy notes except in very limited circumstances.
-We must also obtain prior written authorization from you when using or disclosing information for marketing purposes unless the marketing communication is made face to face with the individual.
+We must also obtain prior written authorization from you when using or disclosing information for marketing purposes unless the marketing communication is made face to face with you.
 Marketing communications are communications for which we are paid by a third party.
 Finally, we must obtain prior written authorization from you before selling your protected health information.

-If you provide us with authorization to use or disclosure health information about you, you may revoke that authorization, in writing, at any time.
+If you provide us with authorization to use or disclose health information about you, you may revoke that authorization, in writing, at any time.
 If you revoke your authorization, we will no longer use or disclose your health information for the reasons covered by your written authorization.
 We are unable to take back any disclosures we have already made with your authorization, and we are required to retain our records of the care that we provided to you.

 Changes to this notice.